A Mentor is a coach and a guide who is willing to spend the time to help support the development of a student.

 Mentoring sessions last 40-60 minutes, dependent on the Mentor and Scholar’s schedules, and occur either weekly or bi-weekly.
 Mentors may occasionally miss sessions, but this is discouraged as the Scholar’s need a steady, dependable adult presence.

-When matching Mentors to Scholars our Mentor Coordinators make sure to take into account the proximity of the Scholar’s location to the Mentor and will discuss this with the Mentor.
+When matching Mentors to Scholars, our TSIC team makes sure to take into account the proximity of the Scholar’s location to the Mentor and will discuss this with the Mentor.

 Mentors commit to meet with their Scholars for one school year (September-May).